zeldaret/oot/README.md

 This means that the built ROM isn't the same as the base one, so something went wrong or some part of the code doesn't match.

+**NOTE:** to speed up the build, you can either:
+* pass `-jN` to `make setup` and `make`, where N is the number of threads to use in the build.
+The generally-accepted wisdom is to use the number of virtual cores your computer has.
+* pass `-j` to `make setup` and `make`, to use as many threads as possible, but beware that this can use too much memory on lower-end systems.

+Both of these have the disadvantage that the ordering of the terminal output is scrambled, so for debugging it is best to stick to one thread (i.e. not pass `-j` or `-jN`).

 ### Cygwin

 If you want to use Cygwin, you will need to: